Chat with us on WhatsApp

 Is finasteride effective for hair loss?

-The first questions many of our patients want to know are, “Does finasteride stop hair loss?” or “How effective is finasteride for hair loss?”
+The first questions many of our patients have are, “Does finasteride stop hair loss?” or “How effective is finasteride for hair loss?”

 Will finasteride regrow hair?